-Doxycycline can be taken as often as once daily, depending on frequency of sexual activity, but individuals should not take more than 200 mg within a 24-hour period.
+Doxycycline can be taken as often as once daily, depending on the frequency of sexual activity, but individuals should not take more than 200 mg within 24 hours.

 Take doxycycline with fluids and remain upright for 30 minutes after the dose.
 Taking doxycycline with food may increase tolerability, avoiding potential GI side effects.